 The Department of English at the University of Chicago has played an important role in the transformation of literary studies over the past half-century.
 Our faculty and students have participated centrally in the rethinking and reshaping of the discipline.
 The intellectual horizons of our current work continue that effort, creating a rigorous and exciting intellectual environment for our students.

-The PhD Program in English at the University of Chicago prepares students for independent work as teachers, scholars, and critics by developing their abilities to pose and investigate problems in the advanced study of literatures in English.
-The program consists of four main components: course work, the preparation of oral fields examinations, the PhD dissertation, and teaching.
-Together, these components introduce students to a variety of textual modes, critical methodologies, and historical/cultural problems; provide extensive practice in research, discussion, argument, and writing; and develop pedagogical skills.
+The PhD program prepares students for independent work as teachers, scholars, and critics by developing their abilities to pose and investigate problems in the advanced study of literatures in English.
+The program consists of four major components: coursework, teaching, fields exams, and the dissertation.
+Together, these elements introduce students to a wide variety of textual modes, critical methodologies, and historical/cultural questions; provide extensive practice in research, discussion, argument, and writing; and develop pedagogical skills.

 The Joint PhD Program in Theater & Performance Studies (TAPS) allows students to complement their doctoral studies in English with academic and artistic work in Theater & Performance Studies.
 Please visit the TAPS graduate program website for additional information on the joint program.

 For Spring 2020 transcripts, ‘Pass’ grades and letter grades will be regarded as equivalent as we evaluate applications for admission to our PhD program.